Property Manager Salary in Sydney (2026)

 ~$75,033

-Calculated using 2025-26 ATO tax rates, assuming no HECS debt and full Australian residency.
-Does not include superannuation, bonuses, or equity.
+Take-home calculated using 2025-26 ATO tax rates, no HECS debt, full Australian residency.
+Total package adds 11.5% superannuation to base salary.
 Adjust for your situation →

 Frequently Asked Questions